Estimated reading time: 4 minutes

 "As we emerge into 2021 and seek to “build back better”, strong moral questions are being asked regarding how we value people in society.
 One only needs to consider the low average earnings of our so-called “key workers”, many of whom are women, to illustrate this point.
 Add in Black Lives Matter and a luminous spotlight is quite rightly being shone on fair pay and progression."

-Melissa Blissett led the development of Barnett Waddingham’s gender pay gap analysis tool.
+Melissa Blissett leads the development of Barnett Waddingham’s gender pay gap consultancy and analysis tool.

 Stay up to date

 Follow the latest independent commentary and exclusive insights from a range of experts at the forefront of pensions, investment, insurance and risk – tailored to your preference.Subscribe today